Gigaspaces/docker/smart-dih-enterprise/README.md

 # Using a Different Java Version

-This Smart ODS Enterprise Docker image is based on the official [openjdk](https://hub.docker.com/_/openjdk/) image, and uses Java version 8.
+This Smart DIH Enterprise Docker image is based on the official [openjdk](https://hub.docker.com/_/openjdk/) image, and uses Java version 8.
 To use a different Java version, you have to build a new image using the `JAVA_TAG` build argument.
 For example:
 ```
-docker build --build-arg JAVA_TAG=9 -t gigaspaces/smart-ods-enterprise:openjdk-9 .
+docker build --build-arg JAVA_TAG=9 -t gigaspaces/smart-dih-enterprise:openjdk-9 .
 ```
 If you're not sure which versions are available, refer to the [supported tags](https://hub.docker.com/r/library/openjdk/tags/) page.